|Back to Main Print This Page Email to a Friend|

 Arachnodactyly is a condition in which the fingers are long, slender, and curved.
 They look like a spider's legs.

 Dolichostenomelia (refers to a long, slender body, not just fingers); Spider fingers; Achromacria

 Long, slender fingers can be normal and not associated with any medical problems.
 In some cases, however, "spider fingers" can be a sign of an underlying disease.

 Note: Having long, slender fingers may be normal.

 Some children are born with arachnodactyly, although it may develop over time.
 Consult with your health care provider during a routine examination if your child has long, slender fingers and you are concerned that an underlying condition may exist.

-- When did you first notice the fingers being shaped like this?
+- Time pattern: When did you first notice the fingers being shaped like this?

 Diagnostic tests are usually not necessary unless a hereditary disorder is suspected.

 Reviewed By: Kimberly G Lee, MD, MSc, IBCLC, Associate Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.